-Loss of keys will initiate a lock change.
+Loss of keys will result in a lock change.
 Charges will be applied to the resident’s account in case of loss of keys.
-The charge is the cost to Monash Residential Services to replace door locks and to issue new keys.
+The charge will be the cost to Monash Residential Services to replace door locks and to issue new keys.

 Loss of building access fob (if issued) will result in the fob being deactivated, and a charge incurred for the replacement fob.